mashadab/PKgui/README.md

 ### Overview

 This codes solves the Polubarina-Kochina equations for low aspect ratio dam problems where upper lake level is close to the length of the dam.
+The GUI standalone executables are compatible with Mac and Windows (available [here](https://drive.google.com/drive/u/0/folders/184aby8uWy1ZTMGidqhQwq9rfznjocVY1)).
 The results have been validated with [1].

 ![cover](/cover/cover.png?raw=true)